kexa-io/Kexa/documentation/notifications/jira.md

   </p>
 </div>

 By setting up 'Jira' notifications, you will receive alerts as issues in a desired Kanban, this will allow you to track and manage your optimization, security or compliance problems.

-## Prerequire
+## Requirements

 To add Jira notifications, you will need to follow the steps below to set up the notifications.
 Start by creating a new Kanban project in Jira, and get your Jira API key : [Manage API tokens for your Atlassian account | Atlassian Support](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)

+> [!WARNING]
-!!
-Warning !!
-Jira API has a rate limit, so for Jira you need to space out the time between scans.
+> Jira API has a rate limit, so you need to space out the time between scans.
 See your Jira API rate limit to avoid errors when retrieving the Jira tickets.
+>

-To avoid this, you can choose to only be notified of Errors & Fatals for example, and the rest in Global.
+> To avoid this, you can choose to only be notified of Errors & Fatals for example, and the rest in Global.
 That will reduce the number of generated issues.

-You will also need the following (mandatory):
+You will also need the following elements (all are mandatory):

 - Jira project ID
 - Jira domain